Russian Bounties on US Troops Go Back Five Years, Ex-Taliban Claims

 According to a well-placed Taliban source, after some of the group’s representatives made a trip to Moscow they were given 30 state-of-the-art guns, apparently large caliber sniper rifles powerful enough to shoot through walls.
 “I personally saw three of them in Helmand,” said the source.
 “They were still full of grease,” which is to say brand new out of the box.

-As military scholar David Kilcullen points out in his recent book The Dragons and the Snakes, the U.S. obsession with its “global war on terror” after 9/11 created an opportunity for Russia and other hostile powers.
+As military scholar David Kilcullen points out in his recent book The Dragons and the Snakes: How the Rest Learned to Fight the West, the U.S. obsession with its “global war on terror” after 9/11 created an opportunity for Russia and other hostile powers.
 They were “exploiting our exclusive focus on terrorism, seeking to fill the geopolitical, economic, and security vacuum we had left as we became bogged down in the wars of occupation in Iraq and Afghanistan.”

 In the present day, it serves Russia’s interests to keep the United States bogged down there, despite official Russian statements to the contrary.